Updated for 2017.

 Recently an email from a top media site was shared with me:

 “…we would really rather not edit the links in our author bios to “follows” from “nofollow.”
 With the number of contributed articles (and articles, period) that we publish every day, we are leaking SEO authority with every “follow” link we allow.”

-Given this is 2016, I had thought that the notion that outbound linking “leaks” link juice from a site had died a deserved death many years ago.
-In fact, many SEOs believe that linking out to relevant and high authority helps your site by establishing trust.
+At the time I saw this email I was surprised, I had thought that the notion that outbound linking “leaks” link juice from a site had died a deserved death many years ago.

 Several of the Moz Search Ranking Factors Studies have found a positive correlation between the # of external links and higher rankings.